 The nearby Brooklyn school they attend, called Walden–probably because it imbues pastoral idealism–seems to teach all manner of things, except the ones that might be necessary for later academia.
 Harrison determines early that he’s smarter than his siblings, classmates, and teachers at this school.
 Sally and Lewyn are more easy-going about their school achievements on the whole.
 Walden is the type of establishment that gives medals for participating so that everyone feels equal.

-Later, Sally and Lewyn both end up at their father’s alma mater, Cornell, while Harrison attends a two year college, not be mistaken for a junior college, in which thought, learning, and manual labor are expected and encouraged.
+Later, Sally and Lewyn both end up at their father’s alma mater, Cornell, while Harrison attends a two year college, not to be mistaken for a junior college, in which thought, learning, and manual labor are expected and encouraged.
 There he meets a young man, Eli Absalom Stone whose earlier book, Harrison has already devoured.
 Harrison knows that Eli is already an intellectual giant and he wants nothing more than to be befriended by him.

 From here there are love interests, familial upheaval, and an amazing beach scene that changes everything and paves the way for the final section of the novel devoted to Phoebe, the so-called latecomer who is the fated fourth egg, stored away until her birth sixteen years after her siblings.
 Somehow Phoebe embodies the best of all of them and is the most obviously likable, not that that matters because this really is a novel built upon interesting and rich characters.